mark-torres10/ponte_ai_avatars/projects/ai-avatar-browser-extension-v2/linear_project.md

 AI Avatar Browser Extension V2 - Interactive Sports Commentary

 ## Problem Statement
 Sports fans need more engaging and interactive UI experiences when consuming sports content.
 The current AI Avatar Browser Extension provides basic contextual information, but users need a comprehensive UI framework that allows them to interact with Parker, the AI sports commentator, in multiple ways - from debates and predictions to real-time game commentary.
-This project focuses on building the UI foundation with detailed visual states and mock content that will support future API integrations.
+This project focuses on building the UI foundation with detailed visual states and real-time voice interactions powered by OpenAI's Realtime API.

 ## Objectives
 1. **Enhanced UI Interactivity**: Implement 6 distinct UI modes with detailed visual states